-“We recognize that art not only adds to the quality of life of the community but it spurs commerce,” said Michael Scala, City of Rochester.
-“Businesses benefit from a community investing in itself with Public Art – it signals to visitors they are welcome, encourages them to linger, to shop, dine, and live.”
+According to Michael Scala, City of Rochester, “We recognize that art not only adds to the quality of life of the community but it spurs commerce.
+Businesses benefit from a community investing in itself with Public Art – it signals to visitors they are welcome, encourages them to linger, to shop, dine, and live.”

-“I’ve been an artist for pretty much as long as I can remember, working in animation, graphic design, children’s literature, and sculpture,” said Nathan Walker, artist.
-“To me, beautiful design speaks volumes.
-For over 15 years I have been creating public art to help the respective communities create a strong visual statement and to find their own unique voice.”
+Artist Nathan Walker has been creating public art for over 15 years and has worked in various mediums, including animation, graphic design, children’s literature, and sculpture.
+“To me, beautiful design speaks volumes,” said Walker.
+“For over 15 years I have been creating public art to help the respective communities create a strong visual statement and to find their own unique voice.”

-The project was sponsored by the Department of Economic Development, for the City of Rochester, and Rochester Main Street.
+The project was sponsored by the Department of Economic Development for the City of Rochester and Rochester Main Street.